cityofaustin/atd-knack-services/README.md

 ### Knack (`services/config/knack.py`)

-### Knack

-Each Knack container must have configuration parameters defined in `services/config/knack.py`.
+Each Knack container which will be processed must have configuration parameters defined in `services/config/knack.py`, as follows:

-Each entry in the config file follows the pattern:

 ```json
 CONFIG = {